jackvreeken/rtc-tools/doc/getting-started.rst

 Installation
 ============

-Note that Python 3.7 is recommended for running RTC-Tools.
+Python 3.9 is recommended for running RTC-Tools.

 For most users, the easiest way to install RTC-Tools using the `pip <https://pip.pypa.io/>`_ package manager.